theSandeshStha/KMeans/README.md

 ## Data

-We'll be using data from FIFA, which you can download [here](https://www.kaggle.com/datasets/stefanoleone992/fifa-22-complete-player-dataset).
+The data will be used from FIFA, which you can download [here](https://www.kaggle.com/datasets/stefanoleone992/fifa-22-complete-player-dataset).
 The file `players_22.csv` is used.